spsforks/SCons-scons-wiki/SconsToolbox.md

 * [WiX_Tool](WiX_Tool) A Tool to create windows installers with the open source WiX toolkit from Microsoft
 * [EclipsePlugin](EclipsePlugin) A SCons Builder Plugin for the Eclipse IDE.
 * [SconsTreeView](SconsTreeView) A small program to display a SCons dependency tree in a GUI format.
-* [CrossCompileMingw32](CrossCompileMingw32) A tool for cross-compiling for the Windows platform.
+* [CrossCompilingMingw](CrossCompilingMingw) A tool for cross-compiling for the Windows platform.
 * [ToolRecursiveCopy](ToolRecursiveCopy) A few useful add-ons for cases where you're copying or converting the contents of some folder into some other folder.
 * [BashCompletion](BashCompletion) A script to enable command line completion in Bash.
 * [ManpagePdfConverter](ManpagePdfConverter) A Bash script that exports the SCons manpage as a PDF file